Key finder: Peer-to-peer

-Peer-to-peer key finders no longer require a separate "base"; they are all functionally identical and based on a communication system wherein each device can find all the others individually.
+Peer-to-peer key finders no longer require a separate "base".
+They are all functionally identical and based on a communication system wherein each device can find all the others individually.
 The user can, for example, use a digital wallet to find misplaced keys and vice versa, or a mobile phone to find a lost TV remote control or eyeglasses.
 In addition, since the keyfinders have their own transmitters, they can reply to each other by radio as well as by beeping and flashing a light to attract attention.
 The seeking unit can then follow this beacon to find even a buried set of keys.
 Having a transmitter in each unit also means that, unlike second-generation units, losing a single transmitter does not result in total loss of the ability to find other items it tracks.

 Bluetooth low energy beacon

-Bluetooth Low Energy (BLE) beacons are crucial in the functionality of key finders.
-These beacons, characterized by their efficient energy usage, emit signals that can be detected by compatible devices, usually smartphones, for location tracking purposes.
-Key finders with BLE beacon technology primarily aid in locating personal items.
-The beacon attached to an item like keys emits signals that, when in range, are detected by a smartphone app, indicating the item's location.

-BLE beacons transmit signals that are detected by a compatible device, enabling the device to determine the beacon's location.
-This technology is widely used in key finders, where the beacon is attached to items such as keys or wallets, facilitating their location through a smartphone application.